ElanPB/FusionMaterials/README.md

 # FusionMaterials

-This project will focus on precurring the relavant cross sections for the effects of high energy neutrons (14 MeV all the way down) on materials present in HTS magnets and essentail for Magnetic Confinement Fusion.
+**This project will focus on the procurement of relavant cross sections from ENDF and EXFOR for the effects of high energy neutrons (14 MeV all the way down) on essential materials for Magnetic Confinement Fusion with a focus on materials found in HTS magnets.**

 The current list of important elements include (all elements found in REBCO tape):
 - REBCO: Y, Ba, Cu, O